Caltech-IPAC/hiresprv/docs/_sources/performance.rst.txt

 See `here <_static/dopcode-diff.pdf>`_ for more discussion and comparisons with the lower-level CPS data products.
 A more detailed comparison with the CLS and LCES data products will be availble in an upcoming publication.
-..
-A more detailed comparison with the CLS and LCES data products is available `here <_static/dopcode-diff.pdf>`_.

 Known Planet Recovery
 =====================